 Opportunity > our size… we are small and this means we can adapt quickly to any new opportunities in the market

-SO > which one is it? its a matter of opinion and this leads to poor results and (I think) it is called Stupid Waste Of Time by come leading management thinkers (not Strengths, Weaknesses, Opportunity, Threats).
+SO > which one is it? its a matter of opinion and this leads to poor results and (I think) it is called Stupid Waste Of Time by some leading management thinkers (not Strengths, Weaknesses, Opportunity, Threats).

 Also.. developing a strategy for your business is different to developing a business model.
 A business strategy should provide differentiation and (sustainable) competitive advantage while a business model/plan explains the economics of how the business works and how money and profits are generated.
-These two terms often get used (wrongly) interchangeably so its important we understand that they are different.
+These two terms often get used (wrongly) interchangeably so it’s important we understand that they are different.

 So… the outside environment…

-this is the key (so i’m going to write it in CAPS) > MAKE SURE YOU DEFINE WHAT IS IT YOU ARE GOING TO TALK ABOUT BEFORE THE MEETING.
+this is the key (so I’m going to write it in CAPS) > MAKE SURE YOU DEFINE WHAT IS IT YOU ARE GOING TO TALK ABOUT BEFORE THE MEETING.
 This process dies if you/the team procrastinates.

-Give your team instructions a couple of days before and get them to prepare, tell them something like – we are having a brainstorming session on Wednesday for 2 hours, we’ll be discussing the following Politics, Economy, Society and Technology and how they effect what it is we do.
+Give your team instructions a couple of days before and get them to prepare, tell them something like – we are having a brainstorming session on Wednesday for 2 hours, we’ll be discussing the following Politics, Economy, Society and Technology and how they affect what it is we do.